Meet the WineriesAcross North Texas Wine Country

 Up along the Red River, closer to I-35E, start with Deschain Cellars.
 Head East on 82 and turn North on 377 to find Fitzel Winery with food trucks and rustic accomodations.
 This is a great central route to join with Saint Jo/Muenster to the West or Denison/Sherman to the East.

 Thomas Volney (TV) Munson (1843–1913), hometown hero of Denison, Texas, was instrumental in saving the wine industry.
 This itinerary features Hidden Hangar and Homestead Wineries in and around Denison as well as Wall Street Winery and Rio to Red Winery in Sherman.
-Heading South on 75?
-Cooley Bay Winery is one more option.
+Continue west on 82 to visit Neighbors Place Winery in downtown Bonham.

 Historic McKinney Square

 McKinney has one of the oldest thriving historic downtowns in Texas.
 The downtown commercial district offers more than 120 unique shops and over two dozen restaurants.
 Art galleries, furniture stores, antique, gift and home décor shops and apparel boutiques offer treasures for your shopping pleasure.
 You can enjoy the 4R Tasting Room, Lone Star Cellars and Landon Winery right on the Square.

 Heading east from Mckinney on the 380, just past Lavon Lake, is the charming town of Farmersville, outside of which you will find Cedar Hollow winery.
 Continue on to Greenville to explore Landon wineries production facility in downtown Greenville.

 Two beautiful wineries are located around Lake Ray Roberts.
 Spend the day enjoying the scenery and the wines to taste at Firelight Winery & Vineyards and Edge of the Lake Vineyards.
 On your way back to the City, stop in at Larue Winery at 121 & I-35E.